-SeekOut supports advanced information retrieval syntax.
-If you want to go beyond keywords and Boolean, try these advanced query functions.
+SeekOut supports advanced search syntax.
+If you want to go beyond keywords and basic Boolean, try these advanced query functions.
 Many of these methods can be combined to form very specific candidate searches.

 Wildcards are placeholders for any value.
 You use * or ? to indicate the wildcards.

 - * is used to represent multiple characters